TACC/coe-332-sp21/docs/week09/kubernetes_pod.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 We are now ready to create our pod in k8s.
 To do so, we use the ``kubectl apply`` command.
 In general, when you have
-a description of a resource that you want to create or update in k8s, the ``kubectl apply`` commnanf can be used.
+a description of a resource that you want to create or update in k8s, the ``kubectl apply`` command can be used.

 In this case, our description is contained in a file, so we use the ``-f`` flag.
 Try this now: